-EDITOR’S NOTE: Check out our review of another desk that Aldi sells, the SOHL Furniture Life Concepts Folding Computer Desk, at this link.
-If you’re seeking information on warranty service for the SOHL Furniture Writing Desk, read more about our experience at this link.
+- Check out our review of another desk that Aldi sells, the SOHL Furniture Life Concepts Folding Computer Desk, here.
+If you’re seeking information on warranty service for the SOHL Furniture Writing Desk, read more about our experience here.

 I work from home, but I haven’t had a truly suitable office space for several years since we converted our home office into our youngest child’s bedroom.